jivane/MCW-OSS-PaaS-and-DevOps/README.md

 * 15:00 - 16:00   Hands-on Labs: App Modernization with CI/CD
 * 16:00 - 16:30   Closing and Q&A

+## Setup of Azure Subscription

+To work with Azure you need an Azure Subscription.
+See the following guide to initialise a trial Azure Subscription: [Azure Pass](https://github.com/fxkim/MCW-OSS-PaaS-and-DevOps/blob/master/DevtoolsVMs/How%20to%20activate%20an%20Azure%20Pass%20Vouchers.pdf)

 ## Devtool VM

 To get started, click the Deploy to Azure link below.
-This will provision a fully configured Linux Lab VM, used as a development machine for the OSS PaaS and DevOps workshop.
+This will provision a fully configured Linux or Windows Lab VM, used as a development machine for the OSS PaaS and DevOps workshop.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ffxkim%2FMCW-OSS-PaaS-and-DevOps%2Fmaster%2FDevtoolsVMs%2Fazure-deploy.json)

-VM details:
+# Linux VM details:
-1. Ubuntu Server 16.04 LTS
+1. Ubuntu Server 16.04 LTS / Windows Server 2016
 2. Docker Community Edition
 3. Visual Studio Code
 4. Node.js and NPM